Is Columbia Test Optional?

 What type of students goes to Columbia?

-What type of students go to Columbia?
+What type of students goes to Columbia?
 The admissions process at Columbia University is holistic, meaning that the university takes into consideration more than just your grades and test scores.
 The admissions staff at Columbia wants to make sure that the students they choose will be a good fit with the community that exists at the school.
 The institution claims that it bases its decision on its evaluation of applicants on the following criteria:

 - The subjects you took and your grades in high school